woodsprocise/Personal-Professional-Project-Work/README.md

-# Advanced Sports Analytics Portfolio - Woods Procise
+# Woods Procise Work Portfolio

 ## About Me

-I am an Applied Data Science graduate student at **Indiana University Indianapolis** and an aspiring data analyst with a strong interest in sports analytics.
-I am a highly motivated graduate student seeking to leverage a solid academic foundation, strong work ethic, innovative problem‑solving, and data science skills to contribute to a **community‑focused, forward‑thinking sports‑centered organization**.
+I am an Applied Data Science graduate student at **Indiana University Indianapolis** and an aspiring data analyst.
+I am highly motivated and am seeking to leverage my solid academic foundation, strong work ethic, innovative problem‑solving, and data science skills to contribute to a **community‑focused, forward‑thinking organization**.

 ---